Want to know five simple ways to improve your health now? Join our newsletter:

 The sudden pain that occurs when small stones start to move down the ureter can usually be treated with hydration, painkillers (anti-inflammatories and narcotics), and alpha blockers (medications that help relax the ureter).
 Some people may also need anti-nausea medications.
 Certain types of stones, such as those made of uric acid, can be dissolved with medical therapy.
 The majority, however, are composed of calcium and will not be dissolved with medicine alone.

-Surgery should be reserved as an option for cases where more conservative approaches have failed.
+Surgery or a procedure such as ureteroscopy should be reserved as an option for cases where more conservative approaches have failed.
 Surgery may be needed if a stone:

 Historically, the surgical removal of a kidney stone involved an operation with an incision and an often lengthy recovery time.
 Today, though, most stones can be treated in a minimally invasive, or even non-invasive, fashion.
 As a result, recovery times are now measured in days, not weeks.
 Some of the treatments for kidney stones include: